Learn what anomaly detection is, how it may apply to your business, and the key concepts and technical constraints you should be aware of.

 ABOUT THE AUTHORS

-Amitav Misra is General Manager Americas at Arundo Analytics.
+Amitav Misra worked as General Manager Americas at Arundo Analytics.
 He has twenty years of industrial and technology experience from principal investment, management consulting, and functional and general management roles.
-He joined Arundo in June 2017.